nourankhaled22/Smart-Prescription-System/README.md

 ## Contributions 🤝

 We welcome improvements, bug fixes, and ideas!
-Reach out or submit a pull request anytime.
+Reach out or submit a pull request anytime

 ---